taplytics/taplytics-ios-sdk/EXPERIMENTS.md

 }];
 ```

 When the variable's value has been updated, the updated block will be called with that updated value.
-Note that we only store a weak refrence to your variables, for the updated block to work correctly you will need to store a strong refrence to the variable object.
+Note that we only store a weak reference to your variables, for the updated block to work correctly you will need to store a strong reference to the variable object.

 #### Testing Dynamic Variables